CP1404/Practicals/prac_04/README.md

     "3" in numbers
     numbers + [6, 5, 3]

-Write Python expressions (in the same Python file) to achieve the following:
+In the same Python file, write statements to achieve the following:

-1. Change the first element of numbers to "ten" (the string, not the number 10)
+1. Change the first element of numbers to `"ten"` (the string, not the number `10`)
-2. Change the last element of numbers to 1
+2. Change the last element of numbers to `1`
-3. Get all the elements from numbers except the first two (slice)
+3. Print all the elements from numbers except the first two (slice)
-4. Check if 9 is an element of numbers
+4. Print whether `9` is an element of numbers

 # Walkthrough Example

 ## Calculating a List of Cumulative Totals

-*(Read the whole question before starting the work!)*
+*Please read the whole question before starting the work!*

 Accountant Annie wants you to write a program to calculate the monthly cumulative totals for incomes.